Variational formulations of transport phenomena on combinatorial meshes: Simulation examples

 An irregular mesh $\mathcal{M}$ of $10$ polygons for $M$ and its Forman subdivision $\mathcal{K}$ are shown on \Cref{figure:mesh/2d_10_grains}.
 Exact solutions for the continuous problem on $M$ (discretised on $\mathcal{K})$ and solutions for the primal and mixed weak discrete formulations on $\mathcal{K}$ are visualised on \Cref{figure:diffusion/rectangle_linear}.
 The relative errors are: 0.0942374 for primal weak potential; 0.132704 for mixed weak potential; 0.397656 for primal weak flow rate; 0.329299 for mixed weak flow rate. \end{example}

 \begin{discussion} In the first three examples we observed small relative errors for both potentials and flow rates.
 A common feature of those examples was that in the respective embedded meshes the topologically orthogonal sides were also geometrically orthogonal.
 This is not the case for the irregular mesh in the last example, suggesting that non-orthogonality of the embedded mesh is the reason for the high relative errors.
 Moreover, our tests on a problem with a parallelogram grid showed similarly high errors.
+As with other structure-preserving discretisations, the numerical accuracy of the proposed formulation depends on mesh geometry, with skewed or non-orthogonal meshes leading to reduced performance, as observed in this example.
 A compelling reason for this is that the inner product on $1$-cells does not produce optimal Hodge star when topologically orthogonal edges are not geometrically orthogonal.
 This can be mended potentially by using non-diagonal inner products, i.e., by introducing additional measures for pairs of $p$-cells having a common boundary $(p-1)$-cell.
 Such an inner product will lead to non-local Hodge star (see \cite[Section 8]{wilson2007cochain}) and adjoint coboundary operators but will still be computationally efficient.
 Indeed, the resulting linear systems for both primal and mixed formulations use only inner products, and can be expressed as sparse linear systems (although elimination of variables in the mixed formulation will not be effective).
 Regarding post-processing in the primal weak formulation, it can be reduced to solving a linear system with a sparse positive definite matrix, the matrix of the inner product.

 The definition and usage of inner products with non-orthogonal basis cochains (but still local) is a topic of an ongoing research. \end{discussion}